 ENG 121.
 It’s a course that many students, understandably, find stressful.

-If you’re an adult learner who has enrolled at the University of Arizona Global Campus after many years away from the classroom, you’ve likely fallen out of the habit of writing papers.
+If you’re an adult learner who has enrolled at the University of Arizona Global Campus (UAGC) after many years away from the classroom, you’ve likely fallen out of the habit of writing papers.
 Likewise, you may be unfamiliar with many of the rules of writing, rules you’ll need to abide by in order to complete your assignments.
 We all occasionally find ourselves looking up exactly how to properly place a period in a sentence with a quote, or we may run into trouble when paragraphs lack punctuation or run much longer than they should.

 However, the instructors know this.
 They are here to help you on your journey to becoming a better writer and will provide the foundation you need throughout your education and later in your career.